New Balance: 20th century

 In 1906, William J. Riley, an Irish immigrant, founded the New Balance Arch Support Company in the Boston area, manufacturing arch supports and other accessories designed to improve shoe fit.
 His first product, a flexible arch support, was designed with three support points to provide greater balance and comfort in the shoe.
 It is believed that Riley came up with the name "New Balance" by observing chickens in his yard and demonstrated the way his arch supports worked by keeping a chicken foot on his office desk.
 He explained to customers that the chicken's three-pronged foot resulted in perfect balance.
 In 1927, Riley hired Arthur Hall to be a salesman.
 In 1934, Hall became a business partner.
 The company later did business under the name New Balance Athletic Shoe Company.
 As New Balance slowly established itself as a niche business in the 1930s, baseball players and track and field athletes sought the company out for its specialty footwear.

 In 1956, Hall sold the business to his daughter Eleanor and her husband Paul Kidd.
-Eleanor and Paul Kidd continued to sell mainly arch supports until 1960, when they designed and manufactured the "Trackster", the first running shoe to come in varying widths.
+Eleanor and Paul Kidd continued to sell mainly arch supports until 1960, when it designed and manufactured the "Trackster", the first running shoe to come in varying widths.
 The Trackster gained popularity through YMCA programs in which it became the unofficial shoe.
 College track teams such as Massachusetts Institute of Technology (MIT), Tufts University and Boston University adopted the Trackster for their cross-country teams, soon to be followed by other colleges and private high schools around the country.
 Marketing was mostly word-of-mouth or through local sports fairs.

 Sales languished until 1972, when 28-year-old Jim Davis bought the company, feeling that "leisure-time products would be a high-growth market."
 At the time, the company consisted of six people making 30 pairs of shoes daily and selling products primarily through mail-order with a few U.S. retailers.
 The Boston area became a center for the running boom of the 1970s, and the product line expanded and sales grew rapidly.
 The company opened a UK factory in Workington in 1982, which relocated to Flimby in 1991.